 Mowing, Dandelions and Boulevard Maintenance

-To learn more about the minimum level of boulevard maintenance that property owners are responsible for, which boulevards are maintained by the City, and boulevard FAQ’s, please see here.
+To learn about the level of boulevard maintenance that property owners are responsible for, which boulevards are maintained by the City, and more, please see the City’s website.

 If you would like to get creative with your boulevard and help to beautify the neighbourhood, visit Non Standard Boulevard Treatment.